Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Introduction

-While designing the model architecture is nontrivial, another unique opportunity for HLS prediction is that the input graph naturally has three granularities: nodes, blocks, and the whole graph.
-MoE can be constructed on either of these three granularities.
-Then, which granularity to choose?
-It is a hard task as each kernel might benefit from different granularities differently.
-Simply applying MoE on all three granularities in one model does not work.
-Therefore, we propose a higher-level MoE to aggregate the three low-level MoEs according to the need.
+The HLS graph naturally has three levels of granularity: nodes, blocks, and the whole graph.
+To build an MoE model suitable for this specific task, we consider constructing MoE on these three granularities.
+We find that different kernels benefit from applying MoE on different granularities.
+A natural question is which granularity to use.
+Simply applying MoE on all three granularities simultaneously does not work well.
+Therefore, we propose a higher-level MoE to aggregate the three low-level MoEs according to the need, which forms a two-level hierarchical MoE structure.
+It can flexibly adjust the weight of each low-level MoE based on the data.
+To the best of our knowledge, while some papers~\cite{shazeer2017} have studied hierarchical MoE to improve memory efficiency, this is the first study to demonstrate the performance gain of hierarchical MoE.

 Nonetheless, optimization with the hierarchical MoE is challenging.
-Since the three low-level MoEs are different, training easily leads to expert polarization.
-We propose a two-stage training and constant initialization to stabilize the training.
-To the best of our knowledge, while some papers~\cite{shazeer2017} have studied hierarchical MoE to improve memory efficiency, this is the first study that demonstrates the performance gain of hierarchical MoE, and it might also potentially benefit other applications.
-We conduct extensive experiments on the largest HLS benchmark dataset, HLSyn~\cite{hlsyn}, and the experiment results reveal the effectiveness of hierarchical MoE.
+Different from previous MoE papers where all the expert networks have the same or similar structures, our three low-level MoEs have very different structures, and thus very different convergence speeds.
+As a result, training easily leads to expert polarization and mode collapse.
+It leads to only using the single expert that converges the fastest.
+Thus, we propose a two-stage training strategy to stabilize the training.
+We conduct extensive experiments on the benchmark dataset, HLSyn~\cite{hlsyn}, and the experiment results reveal the effectiveness of hierarchical MoE.
 In summary, we make the following contributions: \begin{itemize} \item We identify the difficulties of domain generalizable learning in HLS prediction and formalize this problem.

-\item We propose the hierarchical MoE to address these challenges, and a two-stage training to stabilize its training.
+\item We propose hierarchical MoE to address these challenges and a two-stage training approach to stabilize its training.

-\item Extensive experiments verify the effectiveness of our methods, where the average speedup of the FPGA design is 26.6\% higher than that of the baseline method. \end{itemize}
+\item Extensive experiments verify our methods' effectiveness, where the geometric mean speedup of the FPGA design is 26.6\% higher than that of the baseline method. \end{itemize}